IsmailAbousalem/IsmailAbousalem/README.md

 Here You Will Find A Technical Overview of Me!

+<h3 align="left">Experience:</h3>

 - I am currently a Software Developer Intern @ElementOne Digital.
 I do the project management, gathering project requirements for the development team based on client needs.
 I am currently re-branding the company webpage using Webflow and custom HTML & CSS.

+- I am also a Contracted Software Engineer for Luraph providing DevOps, codebase maintenance, and optimization using React and front-end languages and technologies.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+<h3 align="left">Projects:</h3>

 - I am an INIT Build team member @FIU working on our Web Development project, DevBuds!
 An online collaboration platform for computer science students where they create teams based on the skills they need to build projects that will change their future!

 - Want to see it in action?
 Go to [devbuds.org](https://www.devbuds.org/) and take a look for yourself 👀